Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

 ---

-## Creating a new Tizen project for Xamarin.Forms application
+## Create a new Tizen project for Xamarin.Forms application
-You can create a new project by going to `File` -> `New` -> `Project...`.
+1. You can create a new project by navigating to `File` -> `New` -> `Project...`.

-And then select any `Tizen App` template except the `Service App` template under the Visual C# selector (Tizen).
+1. Select any `Tizen App` template except `Service App` under the Visual C# selector (Tizen).

-Put the name of your project and specify its location, then click `OK` button.
+1. Name of your project and specify its location, then click `OK`.

 ![][create_project]

-## Adding a new project for Service Application
+## Add a new project for a Service Application
-In Solution Explorer, right-click the solution node and click `Add` -> `New Project...`
+1. In `Solution Explorer`, right-click the solution node and click `Add` -> `New Project...`

-And then, select the `Service App` template (Tizen) under the Visual C# selector.
+1. Select the `Service App` template (Tizen) under the Visual C# selector.

-Put the name of your Service application and click `OK` button.
+1. Enter the name of your service application, and click `OK`.

 ![][add_project_for_service_app]

-## Adding a reference of Service Application in Xamarin.Forms application
+## Add a reference to a service application in Xamarin.Forms
-In the `Solution Explorer`, right-click on the project name of your UI application and click `Add` -> `Reference`.
+1. In `Solution Explorer`, right-click on the project name of your UI application, and click `Add` -> `Reference`.

 ![][right-click-on-ui-app]

-In the Reference Manager dialog box, select the name of project you want to reference, and then click OK button.
+2. In the Reference Manager dialog box, select the name of project you want to reference, and click `OK`.

 ![][service_reference_for_ui_app]

-## Building the entire Solution
+## Build the entire solution

-You may face the following error message when you try to build the solution.
+You may see the following error message when you try to build the solution.

 ![][build_error_for_ui_and_service_apps]

-To solve it, you need to edit project file (.csproj) of your Service application to change the Target Framework.
+To fix the error, edit the project file (.csproj) of your service application to change the target framework.

 ### AS-IS
 ~~~html